 George Mullen Cox of Solebury, PA passed away peacefully in his sleep on Sunday, January 20, 2019 at Neshaminy Manor Nursing Home.
 He was 94.

-To send flowers in memory of George Mullen Cox, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of George Mullen Cox, please visit our Heartfelt Sympathies Store.

 He is survived by his beloved wife of 66 years, Elizabeth (Genzken), and his two daughters Laura Kessler (Lou) of Buckingham and Nancy Lawson (Frank) of Solebury and his five grandchildren, Stephen and Amanda Kessler and Joseph, Julia, and Megan Lawson.